MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/scraps.md

 ## Manage email scans in Windows Defender

 You can use Windows Defender to scan email files.
 Malware can install itself and hide in email files, and although real-time protection offers you the best protection from email malware, you can also scan emails stored on your PC or server with Windows Defender.
-> **Important:**Â Â Mail scanning only applies to on-demand and scheduled scans, not on-access scans.
+> **Important:**  Mail scanning only applies to on-demand and scheduled scans, not on-access scans.

-Â
-Windows Defender scans Microsoft Office OutlookÂ 2003 and older email files.
+Windows Defender scans Microsoft Office Outlook 2003 and older email files.
 We identify the file type at run-time based on the content of the file, not on location or extension.
-> **Note: **Â Â Scanning email files might increase the time required to complete a scan.
+> **Note: **  Scanning email files might increase the time required to complete a scan.
-Â

 Windows Defender can extract embedded objects within a file (attachments and archived files, for example) and scan internally.
-> **Note:**Â Â While Windows Defender can be configured to scan email files, it can only remediate threats detected inside certain files, for example:
+> **Note:**  While Windows Defender can be configured to scan email files, it can only remediate threats detected inside certain files, for example:
 -   DBX
 -   MBX
 -   MIME

-Â
-You can configure Windows Defender to scan PST files used by OutlookÂ 2003 or older versions (where the archive type is set to non-uni-code), but Windows Defender cannot remediate threats detected inside PST files.
+You can configure Windows Defender to scan PST files used by Outlook 2003 or older versions (where the archive type is set to non-uni-code), but Windows Defender cannot remediate threats detected inside PST files.
 We recommend using real-time protection to protect against email malware.

 If Windows Defender detects a threat inside an email, it will show you the following information to assist you in identifying the compromised email, so you can remediate the threat:
 -   Email subject